Here at green energy uk, we want sustainable and renewable energy to become mainstream.

 energy uk as your supplier, you will retain any

 shares that you received on first joining us.

 Don't worry.
 The entire industry is regulated by Ofgem, which assures that customers

-and could then choose whether to stay, or to change to another supplier.
+choose whether to stay, or to change to another supplier.

 No, as a domestic or small business user you can settle your account and change

 supplier at any time.
 If you do not remain with us for a minimum of three years

 from the switching date you will forfeit any shares you received on becoming a customer.

 page on our website or contact us if you want more details

 Write the numbers down as you see them from left to right ignoring the figure furthest